charliemikels/figura-music-player/scripts/music_player/instruments/chloespacedout_instruments/README.md

 1. Go into Figura → Permissions.
 2. Click "Show Disconnected Avatars"
-3. Look for (scroll, don't search) for the "Midi Player Cloud" avatar.
-(Might be called "Chloe's MIDI Player")
+3. Look for (scroll, don't search) for the "Chloe's Midi Player Cloud" avatar.
 4. Set it to MAX permissions.
 5. Set your avatar to MAX Perms as well.
 (This is the default for you, but you may need to ask your viewers to upgrade you.)